Abdulkadir Ubeydullah: Kurdish activities

-Following he returned from exile to Constantinople in 1908 and became one of the founders of the KTTC and later the SAK.
-In 1918 Abdulkadir became president of the SAK even though Emin Ali Bedir Khan from the influential Kurdish Bedir Khan family opposed him.
+Following his returned from exile to Constantinople in 1908, he became one of the founders of the KTTC and later the SAK.
+In 1918, Abdulkadir became president of the SAK even though Emin Ali Bedir Khan from the influential Kurdish Bedir Khan family opposed him.
 As such, he lobbied for an autonomous Kurdish region before the diplomats of France, Great Britain and the USA in Constantinople.
 The Peace Conference in Paris was discussed in the conversations.
 But he opposed that foreign powers were engaged in the creation of a future state in the aftermath of the defeat of the Ottoman Empire.

+At a meeting on December 8, 1919, in Istanbul with Thomas Beaumont Hohler, Secretary of State to the British High Commissioner John de Robeck, Abdulkadir explained that the Kurds and Armenians had reached an agreement both in Istanbul and in Paris.
+He explained that Damat Ferid Pasha was requesting help to overthrow the government of Grand Vizier Ali Rıza Pasha, and that he had then promised the Kurds autonomy and a number of other things.
+He further stated that it was impossible to estimate what Mustafa Kemal, together with the Azerbaijanis, who were being instigated by Enver Pasha and Halil Kut, could achieve, and that Mustafa Kemal was becoming a greater danger every day.
+When Hohler asked whether the Hürriyet ve İtilaf Fırkası would use force against Mustafa Kemal, he replied in the affirmative.
+Tom Beaumont Hohler was very impressed by Abdulkadir's determination to establish his own independent state of Kurdistan.

 In an interview given to the newspaper Ikdam in February 1920 Abdulkadir declared he was an adherent of an autonomous Kurdish region with a leadership elected by Kurds.
 He was also supportive of the achievements of Şerif Pasha (who supported an autonomous Kurdistan) at the Peace Conference in Paris.
 Nevertheless, the Grand vizier Damat Ferid Pasha suspected Abdul-Kadir was organizing Kurdish tribal leaders in Anatolia in preparation for independence.
 As his objection against a Kurdish independence was made public, the dispute between two leaders of the SAK, namely Abdulkadir and Emin Ali Bedir Khan who favored independence emerged and the SAK was dissolved.
 According to Robert Olson, the British intelligence reported that by 1924 Ubeydullah was the registered as the head of the Azadî office in Constantinople.
 He wielded great influence over the Kurdish population of Constantinople, and was described as an indispensable figure in Kurdish politics.